ajs/perl6-Math-Sequences/README.md

 ## About Unicode

-This library used a few non-ASCII unicode characters that are widely used within the mathematical community.
-They are entirely optional, however, and if you wish to use their ASCII equivalents, this table will help you out:
+This library uses a few non-ASCII unicode characters that are widely used within the mathematical community.
+They are entirely optional, however, and if you wish to use their ASCII equivalents this table will help you out:

 (the following assume `use Math::Sequences::Integer; use Math::Sequences::Real;`)